RETAINER & LEGAL FEES

 The attorneys at Baker Vicchiollo Law LLC offer a free initial 45-minute consultation, during which the different types of Wills and estate planning documents can be discussed, as well as options for how Baker Vicchiollo Law LLC may be able to assist you with your unique factual circumstances.

 If you die without a Will, you will be deemed to have died “intestate.”
-In Minnesota, statutory provisions dictate the default manner in which property of an intestate estate will be distributed, including the order of intestate succession among heirs of an intestate decedent.
+In Minnesota, statutory provision 524.101 dictates the default manner in which property of an intestate estate will be distributed, including the order of intestate succession among heirs of an intestate decedent.

 The answer to this question depends on your specific circumstances, and on the two of you as individuals.
 Financial planners and divorce attorneys generally recommend that prenuptial agreements should be considered if any of the following apply: there are children involved from a previous marriage, there is an individual ownership of a business or family company, there are significant individual assets or a substantially unequal income between parties, or there is concern about a future spouse’s personal debt.